Weiguangyi0829/go/shippy/emamples/README.md

 Now I'm going to introduce you to the structure of this directory and how to run.

 Why did you get this document, because when I started learning Micro alone, I encountered all kinds of difficulties, all of them were overcome by myself, and finally I experienced the baptism of time.
 Now rooted, I want to lead the newcomers through this big pit.

+Since it is still in the learning phase, it will be run on the docker later, which will be a big pit.

 ____
 First
 ====